Logo primary

 Summer Pig Project

-Posted by Christian Shearer almost 13 years ago
+Posted by Christian Shearer over 13 years ago

 Taiga and I have undertaken a project to raise three pigs for meat this summer.
 Just yesterday the three little porkers made their debut to their new pen.